hobossa/mytest/android_kotlin_fundamentals/readme.md

     - You only need one instance of the Room database for the whole app, so make the RoomDatabase a singleton.
     - Use Room's database builder to create the database only if the database doesn't exist.
 Otherwise, return the existing database.
 - [Understanding migrations with Room](https://medium.com/androiddevelopers/understanding-migrations-with-room-f01e04b07929)
+- o define which colors to use for enabled and disabled states, use a [ColorStateList](https://developer.android.com/guide/topics/resources/color-list-resource) for the text color and a [StateListDrawable](https://developer.android.com/guide/topics/resources/drawable-resource#StateList) for the background color.
 -

 - https://codelabs.developers.google.com/codelabs/kotlin-android-training-lifecycles-logging/index.html#0